ishwargalane/planty/DEV_CONTAINER_USAGE.md

 # ESP-Rainmaker Project Dev Container Setup

-This project is configured to use VS Code Dev Containers to provide a consistent development environment for ESP-Rainmaker projects.
+This project is configured to use VS Code Dev Containers to provide a consistent development environment for ESP-Rainmaker projects across Windows, macOS, and Linux.

 ## Prerequisites